I recently accepted a position at Working Dogs for Conservation. I’m going to be the Communications and Outreach Coordinator there.

 He seemed a bit confused.
 But he got the stick, so he was happy.

 I used a bunch of old oak leaves to collect the sample.
 I planted it a few more times along the trail, but he interestingly missed it two out of three times.
-I’m not sure if he’s just confused or if he was exhausted.
+I’m sure he’s just confused and exhausted.

 We headed home.
 I am ecstatic!
 The samples he’s been working on are probably all from the same individual, so I’m really pleased that he found a different sample.
 Now we’ve got four scats to work with from two individuals.